rjsalamanca/ppl-tracker/README.md

 :small_orange_diamond:  Ability to edit routines/days/exercises after we have **SAVED**.
   - [x] Be able to edit the whole routine.

-  - [ ] Add Finish button.
+  :small_orange_diamond: Add Finish button.

-  - [ ] Work on backend UPDATE.
+  :small_orange_diamond: Work on backend UPDATE.
   - [x] Updating of select doesn't work properly.
 - [x] Rework with hooks or redux for state management.
   - We're using hooks
   - [x] Convert Profile Route and all children components.